 Paralegals are an invaluable part of the legal system and of our office.
 A paralegal is a person qualified by education, training, or work experience to perform specifically delegated substantive legal work for which a lawyer is responsible.
 NYCDS paralegals provide critical support to our attorneys by conducting research, performing investigative work, directly assisting clients, organizing evidence, preparing legal documents, and coordinating court filings.

-Administration & I.T. are the backbone of our office.
-From developing and managing our IT networks, maintaining and analyzing our data, managing court calendars and thousands of case files, and being the first face that our clients see when they enter our doors, our Administration and I.T. staff ensure that our clients and their trial attorneys have what they need to fight the prosecution’s accusations and defend their rights.
+NYCDS’s administration team is the backbone of our office.
+From seamlessly managing court calendars and thousands of case files, to being the first face that our clients see when they enter our doors, administration ensures that our clients and their trial attorneys have what they need to fight the prosecution’s accusations and defend their rights.

 Our I.T. team successfully develops and manages our information technology networks and data systems, protecting our clients’ privacy and ensuring that all of the digital systems that NYCDS staff rely on run smoothly.
 Our groundbreaking data research team analyzes and publishes NYCDS data to inform our practice and influence policy reform.